nogavigdor/aha-camp-manager/README.md

 # aha-camp-manager
- A WordPress plugin which manges contact form, submissions and emailing
+ A WordPress plugin which manges AHA Oplevelse activity - players and parents details as well as mailchimps tags for managing the mailings